Upgrade overview

 The Project Quay Operator should be upgraded using the Operator Lifecycle Manager (OLM) as described in the section "Upgrading Quay using the Quay Operator".

-The procedure for upgrading a proof-of-concept or highly available installation of Project Quay and Clair is documented in the section "Standalone upgrade".
+The procedure for upgrading a proof of concept or highly available installation of Project Quay and Clair is documented in the section "Standalone upgrade".

 Upgrading the Project Quay Operator Overview